Bannerlord-Community/bannerlord_documentation/README.md

 -   you can load in new missions without restarting the server by entering new\_mission.
 -   Server will max out at around 300 bots.
--   I have not been successful in passing the token argument to the user token parameter for launching a dedicated server.

 then waiting until process is cleared, then entering in the new mission.. note that this doesn’t apparently work to clear some